 to the engine control software to maximize mileage.
 These changes include running lean and spark advance.
 (By tuning the power level, Les MacTaggart of the Indy Racing League believes equivalent or better mileage to gasoline can be obtained with E100 at the same power level.
 (Click on Indy engines below to see article.)

 It would cost only $70 - $100 more to make an E100 direct injection engine flex/fuel engine than it does to make a direct injection gasoline engine.
 If you were to make an E100 engine that couldn't burn gasoline at all, which is the preferable route, the engine would actually cost less.

 The auto companies have made multi-port fuel injection engines capable of burning E100 in Brazil for many years.
 It would be a straightforward process to go to direct injection and make them available in the US.

 Since these engines would perform better than gasoline using E100 (the reverse of the current situation with E85), the retail franchisees would be more willing to invest in the ethanol equipment.
-Many are reluctant to install E85 since they fear they won't sell enough to recoup their investment.

 Price of the E100 fuel would be controlled by the ethanol companies, not the oil companies.
 This would benefit the consumer through price competition for motor fuel for the first time in the history of the United States.

 Just as in the case of seat belts and airbags, however, this engine technology is not going to come into production on any sort of rapid timetable without a government mandate.